Batene/Bamanankan/README.md

 - it´s a modified xml reader of NLTK: nltk.corpus.reader.xmldocs; uses parts of HTMLReader of Kirill Maslinsky

 indivTaggers.py
-- train individual taggers more easily
+- trains individual taggers more easily
 - also used by other programs

 patterns[_non]_tonal[_SA].py